ojhajayant/eva/week4/Readme.md

 	- First observation: the parameters are 3,816 the max validation accuracy reached: ~98.25%
-	- The logs and accuracy plot above show that there is some overfitting in terms of in terms of the accuracy plot, both the train and test accuracies seem to be running in close step.With not much "potential" for the test/validation accuracy to in cerase, with a corresponding increase in training accuracy.
+	- The logs and accuracy plot above show that there is some overfitting in terms of in terms of the accuracy plot, both the train and test accuracies seem to be running in close step.With not much "potential" for the test/validation accuracy to increase, with a corresponding increase in training accuracy.
 	- Additionally, with required 20 epochs, the network capacity seems to be not sufficient to meet the goal.